vduce/randa-kassis-website/public/articles/article22.md

 True, the expression of ideas—whether through writing, art, or any meaningful endeavour—ought to carry a sense of commitment.
 But that commitment should not be confined to a single aim or method.
 Every purposeful work is, in essence, a product of accumulated personal experience, infused with ideas from various cultures, and brought to life through the force of imaginative creativity.

 Before speaking of diverse ideas and varied approaches, we must reflect on the nature of our collective thought from a historical perspective.
-We’ll find that the religious culture in our region has long been predicated on the notion of “the singular individual”—that is, change occurs only through a handful of exceptional figures.
+We’ll find that the religious culture in our region has long been predicated on the notion of 'the singular individual'—that is, change occurs only through a handful of exceptional figures.

 This invites the question: were prophets and messengers merely figureheads moved by hidden powers seeking domination?
 Or were they rebels who defied the harshness of their environments?
 In either case, they remain embodiments of a monolithic cultural model—one whose roots persist to this day.